artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

+## Developers: Importing from GoCardless

+If you clone from the github repo, you'll see a cli directory.
+This contains a script I used as a one-off to import some pre-existing GoCardless subscriptions.
+It's not a fully fledged tool but it may help others with one-off import tasks to build a tool for their own needs from that.

 ## Change log

+-  1.6 "stable"!

+   - Membership now supported thanks to work by William Mortada @wmortada and Aidan Saunders @aydun, and this extension is in production use by quite a few organisations so calling this release stable.

+   - GoCardless forms are now pre-filled with address, email, phone numbers if you have collected those details before passing on to GoCardless.

+   - Updated GoCardlessPro library to 1.7.0 just to keep up-to-date.

 - 1.5beta Should now respect a limited number of installments.
 Previous versions will set up an open-ended subscription.
 You may not have wanted that